How do I set up my Gradebook?

 If you selected either Categories only or Categories & weighting, the options to enable drop/keep will appear.
 All items within a given category must have the same score value in order to use the drop/keep options for that category.

-- Select the check box next to each of the desired drop/keep options.
+- Select the checkbox for each of the desired drop/keep options.

 - Drop Highest: Automatically drops the highest score(s) among items in a category.

 - Drop Lowest: Automatically drops the lowest score(s) among items in a category.

 - Keep Highest: Similar to Drop Lowest, but works in reverse to automatically keep the highest score(s) among items in the category (e.g., in a category with 10 items, you may elect to keep the highest 9 grades).